superhellth/ds-project-wc2022/README.md

 - After our first meeting with our supervisor, we decided to each take on work for the upcoming assignments to contribute more equally to the project.
 - We brainstormed ideas to implement such that each person will contribute equally to the project.
 - Bastian changed the UI of the frontend from `materials UI` to `sveltestrap`.
 He also added the ability to create graphs/diagrams/etc. using the `chart.js` library.
+- We now have a Docker infrastructure set up for the middleware.
+We still have to figure out a workflow for Docker though.